What Muscles Does a Rowing Machine Work | Benefits of Rowing

 The overall muscular system of the body will increase.
-The rowing machine gives the body a full workout that mostly involves a set or a group of muscles.
+The rowing machine gives the body a complete workout that mainly involves a set or a group of muscles.

-Working on this machine will lead to an increased heart rate, which in turn provides an excellent aerobic workout for the body.
+Working on this machine will lead to an increased heart rate, which provides an excellent aerobic workout for the body.

 To experience such benefits, you will need to spend close to two and a half hours a day rowing.
 It does not have to be an extensive exercise, but just of moderate intensity.

-Alternatively, you can also do 30 to 60 minutes of moderate exercising, for five days a week.
-For those people who do not have much time for the rower, you can do 20 to 60 minutes of heavy-intensity exercise for three days a week.
+Alternatively, you can also do 30 to 60 minutes of moderate exercising five days a week.
+For those who do not have much time for the rower, you can do 20 to 60 minutes of heavy-intensity exercise three days a week.